Pentax (lens): History

+The Asahi Optical Company was founded in 1919 by Kumao Kajiwara, designing eyeglasses and binoculars.
+In 1940, Asahi Optical designed the Promar lens for a Chiyoda Kogaku camera, followed by the first single-lens reflex camera from Asahi, the Asahiflex, in 1952, which introduced the Takumar lens brand.
+In 1957, the Asahi Pentax camera was launched with the M42 mount.

 Takumar brand lenses were supplied with Pentax cameras from the late 1950s until the mid 1970s using the M42 (Pentax) Screwmount.
-Asahi Optical soon began supplying lenses using the Pentax name from 1975, when they introduced the bayonet (K) mount, although Takumar-branded M42 screw lenses continued to be available new for a period.
-The semi-official 'K' family lenses are mostly of the original Takumar Super-Multi-Coated production or in other words the 7-layer process multi-coated versions that have been adapted from the M42 mount to the K-mount.
-The change to the bayonet also had an impact in the industry as many other brands utilized the M42 mount and enjoyed the compatibility.
+Asahi Optical soon began supplying lenses using the Pentax name from 1975, when they introduced the K bayonet mount, although Takumar-branded M42 screw lenses continued to be available new for a period.

+Many of the first-generation Asahi 'K' mount lenses are adapted from the original Takumar Super-Multi-Coated designs, which include the 7-layer process multi-coated versions which originally were released for the M42 mount.
+The change to the bayonet also had an impact in the industry as the M42 mount had been adopted by many other camera manufacturers and photographers took advantage of the cross-compatibility between brands.

 Similarly, the introduction of the 7-layer coating first used with the Takumar name and later as Pentax raised controversy.
-It had doubters to its durability as well as its claims of flare control.
-Pentax's had confidence in the technology and demonstrated this by keeping a lock on the patent for quite a while.
-Asahi Optical and Pentax did not keep a strictly closed door on R&D as they had active partnerships with Zeiss and Tokina as well as others.
-Pentax has often been active in special run lenses such as for example the Infrared quartz element lens.
-In addition to the 35mm line, Pentax added professional medium format 645 and 67 cameras lenses to its lineup.
+Some doubted its durability as well as its claims of flare control.
+Pentax's confidence in the technology was demonstrated by keeping a lock on the patent for quite a while.
+Asahi Optical also had active partnerships with Zeiss, Tokina, and others, sharing optical designs.

+Pentax has developed many special-purpose lenses, including a lens for infrared photography using quartz elements.
+In addition to the 35mm line, Pentax added lenses for professional medium format 645 and 67 cameras.
 Pentax's digital interchangeable-lens camera bodies maintain compatibility with any Pentax K mount and even the M42 screwmount (with a Pentax adapter) ever made.
 35mm and 645 lenses optimized for digital cameras are currently in production.